nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 ### eCommerce Recommendation systems

-A well known application for machine learning for eCommerce systems is a machine learning enabled recommendation system system.
+A well known application of machine learning for eCommerce systems is a machine learning enabled recommendation system system.
 Whether you buy a book, trip, music or visit a movie: On all major online ecommerce sites you get a recommendation for a product that seems to fit your interest perfectly.
-Of course the purpose is to drive up the sale, but these algorithms used are good examples of still evolving machine learning algorithms for recommendation systems.
+Of course the purpose is to drive up the sale, but the algorithms used are good examples of still evolving machine learning algorithms for recommendation systems.

 Examples of these systems are: